ik5/build-lang/LANGUAGE.markdown

 - Providing minimal footprint of written code.
 - Providing as much as possible tools for both building and deployment of projects.
 - Provide agnostic project support, so the project programming should not be important.
-- Provide reusable tools to-do build and deploy of a project.
+- Provide reusable tools to-do build and deploy of a project for writing once, and use everywhere ;-).

 Non Goals: